Ray-Ban Aviator Metal Shades

 Ray-Ban Erika Classic Sunglasses for Men

-The master of durable, stylish sunglasses return to bring us the Erika Classic pair.
+The master of durable, stylish men’s sunglasses returns to bring us the Erika Classic pair.
 Crafted of sturdy plastic and nylon, the standard coating gives you optimal UV protection as well as slight transition from light to dark.
 This geometric frame contours to your style, augmenting your appearance quite nicely.

 All Ray-Ban products sold through Amazon are eligible for manufacturer’s warranty; no fuss, no worries.
-These glasses are non-polarized (see buying guide below).
+These men’s sunglasses are non-polarized (see our best sunglasses for men buying guide below).

 - Weight3.52 ounces